shihab97820/base-learning/README.md

 Learning about decentralized exchanges helped me understand how smart contracts can create open financial markets where users maintain control of their assets while interacting directly with onchain protocols.

 **#Base #BuildOnBase #DEX #DeFi #Onchain #Web3 #100DaysOfBase** based

+## Day 28 – Learning About Lending and Borrowing 📊

+Today's learning focused on decentralized lending and borrowing protocols within the Base ecosystem.

+I learned that DeFi lending markets allow users to supply assets to earn yield or borrow against eligible collateral through smart contracts.
+Interest rates and risk parameters are managed according to each protocol's design, creating transparent financial markets that operate onchain.

+Exploring lending protocols helped me understand how traditional financial services can be redesigned using open blockchain infrastructure and programmable smart contracts.

+**#Base #BuildOnBase #Lending #DeFi #OnchainFinance #Web3 #100DaysOfBase**